Old-school Sendmail cp -pi /etc/mail/aliases /etc/mail/aliases.dist vi /etc/mail/aliases # Postfix cp -pi /etc/aliases /etc/aliases.dist vi /etc/aliases

 proceed with system-wide mail setup

-# Old-school Sendmail cp -pi /etc/mail/aliases /etc/mail/aliases.dist vi /etc/mail/aliases # Postfix cp -pi /etc/aliases /etc/aliases.dist vi /etc/aliases
+# BSD and sendmail cp -pi /etc/mail/aliases /etc/mail/aliases.dist vi /etc/mail/aliases # postfix cp -pi /etc/aliases /etc/aliases.dist vi /etc/aliases

 eventually get rid of the root